Joycemcool/bellabeat_mysql/README.md

 ● How did you verify the data’s integrity?
 ● How does it help you answer your question?
 ● Are there any problems with the data?

+Exercise Intensity - METs
+MET stands for the metabolic equivalent of task.
+One MET is the amount of energy used while sitting quietly.
+Physical activities may be rated using METs to indicate their intensity.
+For example, reading may use about 1.3 METs while running may use 8-9 METs.
+METs can also be translated into light, moderate, and vigorous intensities of exercise.4

+User activities in this dataset are grouped into 4 categories: sedentary, light, moderate and vigorous intensities.

+MET Range	Description	Example
+0 - 1.5	Sedentary	Sitting, reclining, or lying down
+1.6 - 3.0	Light	Walking at a leisurely pace or standing in line at the store 3.1 - 6.0	Moderate	Walking briskly, vacuuming, or raking leaves 6.0+	Vigorous	Walking very quickly, running, taking an aerobics class, or shoveling snow These patterns can be used to classify users.
+The distribution of the activities of users shows that most have a preference for moderate and vigorous activity.